amt278/url-shortener/README.md

 - **`db/db.go`**: Contains the logic for initializing the Firebase database connection using the Firestore client.
 - **`handlers/urlhandlers.go`**: Contains the HTTP handler functions for creating shortened URLs and redirecting to the original URL.
 - **`utils/urlshortener.go`**: Contains utility functions, such as generating random shortened URLs.
-- **`db/url-shortener-2010c-firebase-adminsdk-vp3yy-6d04eac264.json`**: The Firebase service account key used for connecting to Firestore.

 ## Environment Variables